-- FORM 10-Q (Ma ⊠ rk One) QUARTERLY REPORT PURSUANT TO SI 1934 ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O F For the qua arterly period ended March 31, 2020 OR TRANSITION REPORT PURSUANT TO SI 1934 ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O)F For the transitio on period from to Comn nission File Number: 001-38891 Tedics Group, In Massachusetts (State or other jurisdiction of incorporation or organization) 83-2181531 (I.R.S.
-Employer Identification Number) 200 Minuteman Road Andover, Massachusetts (Address of principal executive offices) 01810 (Zip code) (Registran (978) 552-0900 t's telephone number, including area code) Securities regist ered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, No Par Value TMDX The Nasdaq Global Market filin Indicate by check mark whether the registrant (1) has file during the preceding 12 months (or for such shorter periog requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submit of Regulation S-T (§ 232.405 of this chapter) during the pr d that the registrant was required to file ted electronically every Interactive Dat such reports), and (2) has been subject to such a File required to be submitted pursuant to Rule e such or ar Indicate by check mark whether the registrant is a large an emerging growth company.
-See the definitions of "large a pany" in Rule 12b-2 of the Exchange Act. ccelerated filer, an accelerated filer, a n on-accelerated filer, smaller reporting company 7 , Larg ge accelerated filer \Box Accelerated filer Non -accelerated filer ⊠ Smaller reporting company × Emerging growth company X any i If an emerging growth company, indicate by check mark new or revised financial accounting standards provided put :h
+FORM 10-Q

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠
+• k One) \boxtimes QUARTERLY REPORT PURSUANT TO SECT TION 13 OR 15(d) OF THE SECURITIES E EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2020 OR TRANSITION REPORT PURSUANT TO SECT TION 13 OR 15(d) OF THE SECURITIES E EXCHANGE ACT OF 1934 For the transition period from to - Commission File Number: 001-38891 Trans sMedics Group, In ıc. name of registrant as specified in its charter) Massachusetts 83-2181531 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 200 Minuteman Road , Andover, Massachusetts (Address of principal executive offices) 01810 (Zip code) (Re i (978) 552-0900 gistrant's telephone number, including area code) Securities : registered pursuant to Section 12(b) of the A Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, No Par Value TMDX The Nasdaq Global Market Indicate by check mark whether the registrant (1) haduring the preceding 12 months (or for such shorter prements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has sigulation S-T (§ 232.405 of this chapter) during the proof of the No \square Indicate by check mark whether the registrant is a land a land and a land a land are so that the company.
+See the definitions of "large bany" in Rule 12b-2 of the Exchange Act. e accelerated filer □ accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠ new o If an emerging growth company, indicate by check to revised financial accounting standards provided put Indicate by check mark whether the registrant is a sl hell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of July 31, 2020, the registrant had 27,155,065 s hares of common stock, no par value per share e, outstanding.